michaelagbiaowei/K8s-DevOps-Playground/README.md

 To access Prometheus:

-    $ kubectl port-forward svc/kube-prometheus-stack-prometheus 9090:9090 --namespace default
+    $ kubectl port-forward svc/kube-prometheus-stack-prometheus 5001:9090 --namespace default

-Open a browser and go to: http://localhost:9090/ to see the Prometheus UI.
+Open a browser and go to: http://localhost:5001/ to see the Prometheus UI.

+**Accessing Alertmanager**

+Finally, to access Alertmanager, use this command:

+    $ kubectl port-forward svc/kube-prometheus-stack-alertmanager 5002:9093 --namespace default

+Open a browser and go to: http://localhost:5002/ to see the Alertmanager UI.

 **Accessing Grafana**

 To access Grafana:

-    $ kubectl port-forward svc/kube-prometheus-stack-grafana 3000:80 --namespace default
+    $ kubectl port-forward svc/kube-prometheus-stack-grafana 5003:80 --namespace default

-Open a browser and go to: http://localhost:3000/ to see the Grafana UI.
+Open a browser and go to: http://localhost:5003/ to see the Grafana UI.

-**Accessing Alertmanager**

-Finally, to access Alertmanager, use this command:

-    $ kubectl port-forward svc/kube-prometheus-stack-alertmanager 9093:9093 --namespace default
-Open a browser and go to: http://localhost:9093/ to see the Alertmanager UI.